evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 ------------

-When syncing with a CardDAV system, especially with one that discards data whenevert it feels like it, you'll need to keep some kind of reference to the vCard you're sending, so you can keep the important data local.
+When syncing with a CardDAV system, especially with one that discards data whenever it feels like it, you'll need to keep some kind of reference to the vCard you're sending, so you can keep the important data local.

 CardDAV provides two identifiers that are unique and stable id's.

 Google's CardDAV server discards both, and replaces them with their own.
-From the perspective of any CardDAV client, Google made it appear as if a new contact is sent.
+From the perspective of any CardDAV client, Google makes it appear as if a new contact is sent.
 That contact is deleted on the server, and a new contact appears on the server that's similar, but not entirely (see Data-loss).

-For very simple clients that may be sufficient, but even for for example Apple's Contacts app on OS X, which uses ID's to group contacts together, this relationship gets lost as soon as the card is sent to Google.
+For very simple clients that may be sufficient, but even for example Apple's Contacts app on OS X, which uses ID's to group contacts together, loses this relationship as soon as the card is sent to Google.

 Lack of documentatation